kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

 When you run such a test you will face a memory limit for the test executor pod, when the default job template doesn't have any resource constraints.

-### Executing pre run script
+### Executing a Prerun Script

-If you need to provide additional configuration for your executor environment, you can submit prerun script to be executed before test started.
-For example, we have such a simple shell script stored in `script.sh` file:
+If you need to provide additional configuration for your executor environment, you can submit a prerun script to be executed before the test is started.
+For example, we have a simple shell script stored in `script.sh` file:

 ```sh
 !/bin/sh